 Tennis elbow affects the lateral epicondyle tendon whereas golfer’s elbow affects the medial epicondyle tendon.
 Because of this, tennis elbow causes pain on the outside of the elbow and the forearm whereas golfer’s elbow is felt on the inner arm and elbow.2

 Strains or sprains

-Strains and sprains can happen when too much pressure is put on to your elbow and commonly happen during sports or when lifting heavy objects.
+Strains and sprains can happen when too much pressure is put on to your elbow and commonly come about during sports or when lifting heavy objects.

 The bones, tendons and muscles near your joints are cushioned with small, fluid-filled sacks called bursae.